melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 ### 3. Compile Rust to Wasm

 The Rust language has repeatedly been mentioned as great compilation to wasm story.
+This was actually the main reason I started getting interested in it.
-One reason Rust is a popular language to compile to wasm is that it, "lacks a runtime, enabling small .wasm sizes because there is no extra bloat included like a garbage collector."
+Rust is a popular for compilations to wasm because it, "lacks a runtime, enabling small `.wasm` sizes because there is no extra bloat included like a garbage collector."
-Compiling to wasm is built into the rust compiler, that can be optimised with wasm-opt.
+It's also relatively easy, because compiling to wasm is built into the rust compiler.
-Wasm-bindgen provides the bindings for using wasm in JS.
+The wasm that `rustc` generates can also be optimised further with `wasm-opt`.
+With cargo we can install the crate `wasm-bindgen`, a tool that bridges JS and Rust and "allows JS to call a Rust API with a string, or a Rust function to catch a JavaScript exception" (7).

 ## Stupid questions

-1. Can I even execute wasm in the browser?
+1. How do I even execute wasm in the browser?

-Yes, starting from a very basic handwritten `wat` file, a `wasm` file can be generated and loaded by JS.
+Starting from a very basic handwritten `wat` file, a `wasm` file can first be generated and loaded by JS.
+I created a `hello.wat` file and pasted in some basic wat code.
-I wrote the simpled `hello.wat` file, and generated the bytecode `wasm` file using the `wat2wasm` tool from the WebAssembly Binary Toolkit (wabt).
+Then I generated the bytecode `wasm` file using the `wat2wasm` tool from the WebAssembly Binary Toolkit (`wabt`).
-Because it's probably not so obvious for basic JS developers like me, here are the exact steps to install `wabt` tools on MacOS 14.4:
+Because it's not so obvious for basic JS developers like myself, here are the steps I took to install the `wabt` tools on my MacOS (v14.4):

   1. Git clone the repo [as instructed](https://github.com/WebAssembly/wabt?tab=readme-ov-file#cloning).
   2. Install `cmake` with brew, `$ brew install cmake`, and restart the old terminal to check the installation, `$ cmake --version`.